sonos/tract/README.md

 A softer version tag exists as `tract_nnef_format_version`. pre-0.17.0 version set it to `alpha1`, post-0.17.0 set it `beta1`.
 Don't put too much emphasis into the "alpha-ness" naming of versions here.

+### Note: support for TensorFlow 1.x

+Even if `tract` is very far from supporting any arbitrary model, it can run Google Inception v3 and Snips wake word models.
+Missing operators are relatively easy to add.
+The lack of easy to reuse test suite, and the wide diversity of operators in Tensorflow make it difficult to target a full support.

+The following operators are implemented and tested:

+Abs, Add, AddN, AddV2, Assign, AvgPool, BatchToSpaceND, BiasAdd, BlockLSTM, Cast, Ceil, ConcatV2, Const, Conv2D, DepthwiseConv2dNative, Div, Enter, Equal, Exit, ExpandDims, FakeQuantWithMinMaxVars, Fill, FloorMod, FusedBatchNorm, GatherNd, GatherV2, Greater, GreaterEqual, Identity, Less, LessEqual, Log, LogicalAnd, LogicalOr, LoopCond, MatMul, Max, MaxPool, Maximum, Mean, Merge, Min, Minimum, Mul, Neg, NoOp, Pack, Pad, Placeholder, Pow, Prod, RandomUniform, RandomUniformInt, Range, RealDiv, Relu, Relu6, Reshape, Rsqrt, Shape, Sigmoid, Slice, Softmax, SpaceToBatchND, Squeeze, StridedSlice, Sub, Sum, Switch, Tanh, Tile, Transpose, VariableV2

+Additionally, the complexity of TensorFlow 2 make it very unlikely that a direct support will ever exist in tract.
+But many TensorFlow 2 models can be converted to ONNX and then loaded in tract.

 ## Example of supported networks